mbazhlekova/learning-roadmap/README.md

 ## Goals 🏫

 - Improve overall knowledge of web development
-- Learn API design and best practices (with Node.js & Java-Spring)
+- Learn API design and best practices (with Java + Spring)
 - Learn SQL with PostgreSQL
 - Learn GraphQL
-- ~~Learn TypeScript~~ (got lucky and inherited a TypeScript project at work)
 - Refresh and improve that CS knowledge
 - Learn Object Oriented Programming Design & best practices
+- Play with Golang

 ## The Plan 📖